davix3f/hexdutils/README.md

 # hexutils

 **Hexutils** is a little (little little little) Python library to deal with hexadecimals.
-Int to hex, hex to int, operations between hex.
+Int to hex, hex to int, text-to-hex, operations between hex.

 The code is in **dev** branch.